Answer Engine Optimization (AEO)

 1. Clients’ Discovery Paths Are Changing

-Prospective clients often start with spoken questions or short typed queries: “What are my rights after an arrest in BC?”, “How is child support calculated in Ontario?”, or “What is the process for estates in Calgary?”
-Many of those queries are now handled by AI or voice assistants before the client ever clicks a website.
-If your content is not optimised to answer those questions directly, you may never be in the running.
-Recent commentary in Forbes argues that AI is “destroying traditional SEO” unless brands adopt AEO.
+Many prospective clients now begin with short, natural-language questions: “What are my rights after an arrest in BC?”, “How is child support calculated in Ontario?”, or “What is the estate process in Calgary?”
+Increasingly, these queries are handled by AI or voice assistants before the user visits any website.
+If your content is not structured to answer those questions directly, your firm may never enter the consideration set.

 2. Compliance Is Non-Negotiable; AEO Forces Clarity